spargete/cis322-lost/src/README.txt

-templates/add_asset.html -- shows a table with all the assets currently in the system and a form to add them templates/asset_exists.html -- shows some text that tells the user that the asset tag they are trying to create is already in the system templates/facility_exists.html -- shows some text that tells the user that the name or fcode they are trying to create is already in the system
+templates/add_asset.html -- shows a table with all the assets currently in the system and a form to add them templates/asset_exists.html -- shows some text that tells the user that the asset tag they are trying to create is already in the system templates/facility_exists.html -- shows some text that tells the user that the name or fcode they are trying to create is already in the system templates/dispose_asset.html -- shows a form that checks the database for the asset the user entered and marks it as disposed if it is there templates/asset_already_disposed.html -- shows some text that tells the user that the asset they are trying to dispose of was already disposed and the date on which it happened templates/no_matching_asset.html -- shows some text that informs the user that they entered an asset tag which does not exist in the system template/disposal_locked.html -- shows some text that tells the user that they should not be able to see the disposal screen